 A good bowman will put safety first, including their own life.
 It is not worth your life to be tossed off a boat in a terrible accident; no race is worth your own life and the safety of your crew.

 That is why a good bowmen will put the safety of themselves, their crew, and the boat first and ensure that they are doing those sailing maneuvers that make sense while also having all the proper safety equipment, including harnesses.

 A Good Bowman Looks Up As Well As Forward

 A good bowman will look up as well as forward.
 A good bowman knows and understands all the halyards on the boat.

-A halyard, also known as a halliard, is a line or rope used to hoist a ladder, sail, flag, or yard.
+A halyard, a halliard, is a line or rope used to hoist a ladder, sail, flag, or yard.
 The halyards are essential as they can get tangled, stuck, or crossed.
 A good bowman understands this, so they also understand where all the halyards are and how they are supposed to be.